karthikdeva/node-app/README.md

-# Get recent cookie
+# Get recent cookies

-## install node and navigate to the project folder
+## install latest node version and navigate to the project folder

 ## Run the below commands to start the App